Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: A general transport equation for particle acceleration in unmagnetized plasmas

 \section{A general transport equation for particle acceleration in unmagnetized plasmas}

-We are interested in the quasilinear relaxation of an isotropic plasma $\left(f_{\rms 0}(\bv) = f_{\rms 0}(v)\right)$ in this paper.
-If we also assume spatially isotropic fluctuations\footnote{Note that the assumption of isotropic fluctuations, $\calE_{ij}(\bk) = \calE(k)\,\hat{k}_i\hat{k}_j$, is different from that in \citet[][]{Banik.Bhattacharjee.24a}.
+We shall now discuss the quasilinear relaxation of an isotropic plasma $\left(f_{\rms 0}(\bv) = f_{\rms 0}(v)\right)$.
+If we also assume a spatially isotropic turbulent drive\footnote{Note that the assumption of isotropic fluctuations, $\calE_{ij}(\bk) = \calE(k)\,\hat{k}_i\hat{k}_j$, is different from that in \citet[][]{Banik.Bhattacharjee.24a}.
 This, however, does not make any qualitative difference in the main results of the paper.}, i.e.,

-\begin{itemize} \item Isotropic EM drive: $\calE_{ij}(\bk) = \calE(k)\,\hat{k}_i\hat{k}_j$ \item Isotropic DF: $f_{\rms 0}(\bv) = f_{\rms 0}(v)$, \end{itemize} with $\hat{k}_i = k_i/k$, then the dimensionality of the problem is greatly reduced.
-This assumption of isotropy is justified in the absence of a strong guide field.
+\begin{itemize} \item Isotropic turbulent drive: $\calE_{ij}(\bk) = \calE(k)\,\hat{k}_i\hat{k}_j$ \item Isotropic DF: $f_{\rms 0}(\bv) = f_{\rms 0}(v)$, \end{itemize} with $\hat{k}_i = k_i/k$, then the dimensionality of the problem is greatly reduced.
+An isotropic DF is justified on scales smaller than the Larmor radius; an isotropic drive can be used to model electrostatic turbulence (see section~\ref{sec:aniso_wave} and Appendix~\ref{App:wave_drive} for a discussion of anisotropic EM fluctuations).
 The multi-dimensional transport equation~(\ref{quasilin_resp_FP_eq}) then becomes the following one-dimensional equation in $v$:

 The drive diffusion coefficient $D^{(\rms)}$ is equal to $D^{(\rms)}_p + D^{(\rms)}_w$ with $D^{(\rms)}_p$ the dressed particle diffusion coefficient and $D^{(\rms)}_w$ the wave diffusion coefficient. $\calD^{(\rms)}_2$ and $\calD^{(\rms)}_1$ denote the BL diffusion and drag coefficients respectively.
 In what follows, we discuss and compare the velocity dependence of these different coefficients.